TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

-### 멀티 파트 업로드 Upload Multiple Parts
+### Upload Multiple Parts
-Objects that are over 5GB must be segmented into less than 5GB-parts before uploaded. 를 초과하는 용량을 가진 오브젝트는 5GB 이하의 세그먼트로 분할해 업로드해야 합니다.
+Objects that are over 5GB must be segmented into less than 5GB-parts before uploaded.

 #### Segment Uploading